DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 - Customisability.
 - Exploration and verification of your research.
 - Clear communication of your research.
+- Increase the reliability of your statistical analyses (see [Datasaurus Dozen to see how/why](https://jumpingrivers.github.io/datasauRus/))
 - Creativity to your presentations.
 - Interactive designs (when using software such as shiny, Tableau or powerBI).